CMC59/Github_bc/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: Pull Request Template
-about: Template for creating a pull request
+about: This Template for creating a pull request
 ---

 ## Description